-AMD, the AMD arrow logo, AMD Athlon, and AMD Opteron, and combinations thereof, AMD Virtualization and 3DNow! are trademarks, and AMD-K6 is a registered trademark of Advanced Micro Devices, Inc.
+AMD, the AMD arrow logo, and combinations thereof, AMD Virtualization and 3DNow! are trademarks of Advanced Micro Devices, Inc.

 MMX is a trademark and Pentium is a registered trademark of Intel Corporation.

 HyperTransport is a licensed trademark of the HyperTransport Technology Consortium.